 - Install an ad-blocking add-on from addons.mozilla.org to avoid such kind of malvertising in the future.

 - Report web forgeries to the Google Web Forgery site.

 What you can do to prevent malware on your computer

 - Run a malware scan on your computer to make sure your computer was not infected.
 (See Troubleshoot Firefox issues caused by malware.)

 - Avoid downloads from unreliable sources in the future.

-- Use Tracking Protection (available as a Test Pilot experiment or in Private Browsing).
+- Use Tracking Protection (enabled in Private Browsing by default).

 To learn more about malware